softworkz/emby-wiki/Library-items.md

 * ParentId
 * Studios

+Here are some other properties that require a little more information:

 ### AirDays, AirTime, Status
 These are applicable only to Series and will give you information about when episodes air.